-- Rude, disrespectful, or insubordinate to faculty, staff, or classmates - Skipping a class period or required activities- minimum of 2 detentions for each skipped period. - Gambling in any form - Misrepresentation (using, or attempting to use another student's planner/ ID as your own) - Providing false information or false signatures on official school documents or communication from parents to school - Failure to present student ID card when called to do so by faculty/staff. - Roughhousing - Failure to attend scheduled after-school detention. - Using insensitive words or actions can include but not limited to racial/ethnical/sexual terms. - Unapproved cell phone use plus fine- see cell phone policy.
+- Rude, disrespectful, or insubordinate to faculty, staff, or classmates - Truancy (skipping class or required activities) minimum of 2 detentions for each skipped period.
+(1st- offense) - Truancy (skipping class or required activities) minimum of Saturday detention for each skipped period and placed on the NO Pass List.
+(2- offense) - Gambling in any form - Misrepresentation (using, or attempting to use another student's planner/ ID as your own) - Providing false information or false signatures on school documents or communication from parents to school - Failure to present student ID card when called to do so by faculty/staff. - Roughhousing - Failure to attend scheduled after-school detention. - Racially/ethnically/ sexually insensitive words or actions - Unapproved cell phone use plus fine- see cell phone policy.
+(1-3 offense) - Refusal to comply with a request from a teacher - Failure of male student to shave (4th offense Saturday Detention) - Disrupting another classroom/ interrupting the learning environment - Other behaviors determined by the dean